renanbaqui/escalonador/README.md

 # Escalonador

-Escalonador is a FCFS five-state process scheduling simulator written in C language.
+Escalonador is a FCFS (with I/O bursts) five-state CPU process scheduling simulator written in C language.

 ## Installation